WorldPride: Washington, D.C. WorldPride 2025

 WorldPride 2025 was hosted by Capital Pride in Washington, D.C., which was awarded the event in November 2022.

 The 2025 event was initially awarded to Kaohsiung, Taiwan, marking the first WorldPride planned to be held in Asia.
 However, WorldPride and the Kaohsiung hosts came into conflict over the branding of the event, and withdrew in August 2022; WorldPride had requested that the event be named "WorldPride Kaohsiung" or "WorldPride Kaohsiung, Taiwan", despite having previously agreed to using "Taiwan" (which was chosen for alignment with Taiwan Pride, and to be inclusive of plans for associated events outside of Kaohsiung).
 WorldPride stated that this was for consistency with its prior events (which have typically used the host city name), but reports indicated that WorldPride's changes may have been politically-motivated due to Chinese government policies that do not recognize Taiwan as a separate country from China.
 Taiwan's Ministry of Foreign Affairs expressed regret over the cancelation, claiming the outcome would harm Asia’s vast LGBTIQ+ community.
 Taiwan Pride claimed "major discrepancies between our stances on the event’s naming, understandings of Taiwan’s culture and expectations of what a WorldPride event should look like".

 The 2024 election of Donald Trump for a second term as president led to some organizations re-evaluating their participation in WorldPride due to his stances on the LGBTQ community, including executive orders targeting the transgender community.
 In February 2025, Egale Canada announced it would not participate in WorldPride or any other U.S.-hosted LGBT event in 2025 due to safety concerns, and in protest of Trump's policy decisions.
 Consulting firm Booz Allen Hamilton also pulled its corporate sponsorship citing executive orders, likely referring to Executive Order 14155—which prohibits the U.S. government from contracting with companies that promote diversity, equity, and inclusion (DEI).
 WorldPride stated that "we are navigating current challenges and many unknowns", and that "we are confident, however, that we will have the support necessary to have a successful and safe WorldPride that meets this moment."
 InterPride itself has issued a travel advisory for the United States effective 13 March 2025, citing executive order requirements on passports.
 In April 2025 the Kennedy Center canceled all events it planned to host during WorldPride; the Center's board had recently been fired and replaced by Trump appointees, who then elected Trump as chairman.

 The WorldPride Music Festival on June 6 and 7, headlined by Jennifer Lopez, Troye Sivan, and Zedd, was produced by Jake Resnicow and Insomniac and held at the RFK Festival Grounds.

 WorldPride Amsterdam 2026

-Amsterdam, The Netherlands will host WorldPride and EuroPride from July 25 to August 8, 2026.
+Amsterdam hosted WorldPride and EuroPride in The Netherlands from July 25 to August 8, 2026, with the National Pride March on 25 July, the Open Air Film Festival beginning 28 July, Canal Parade on 1 August, Human Rights Concert on 4 August, and WorldPride March on 8 August.